 - Each day, the teacher will set an assessed task which your child should submit usually via the Purple Mash online platform.
 The task will be explained on the weekly timetable and will help the teacher to assess your child's understanding and progress.
 Ideally, assessed tasks should be submitted daily for monitoring purposes, however we understand that for some families this may not always be possible.
-We would therefore request that these tasks are completed as soon as possible thereafter. - If a few days have passed, and the teacher has not received work from your child, a member of classroom staff will make a supportive telephone call to the family to check if any help is required. - Parents may also contact the class teacher directly using the class email address if they have concerns about their child's engagement with work.
+We would therefore request that these tasks are completed as soon as possible thereafter. - Face-to-face sessions three times a week (Monday, Wednesday & Friday) via 'Google Meet' to discuss the children's learning. - If a few days have passed, and the teacher has not received work from your child, a member of classroom staff will make a supportive telephone call to the family to check if any help is required. - Parents may also contact the class teacher directly using the class email address if they have concerns about their child's engagement with work.